-High sensitivity receptor - surrounding land where:
+High sensitivity receptor

-- users can reasonably expect enjoyment of a high level of amenity; or - the appearance, aesthetics or value of their property would be diminished by soiling; and - the people or property would reasonably be expected to be present continuously, or at least regularly for extended periods, as part of the normal pattern of use of the land. - indicative examples include dwellings, museums andother culturally important collections, medium andlong term car parksb and car showrooms.
+- users can reasonably expecta a enjoyment of a high level of amenity; or - the appearance, aesthetics or value of their property would be diminished by soiling; and the people or property would reasonably be expected a to be present continuously, or at least regularly for extended periods, as part of the normal pattern of use of the land. - indicative examples include dwellings, museum and other culturally important collections, medium and long term car parksb and car showrooms.